periaate/ftree/readme.md

 # Ftree
-`ftree` is a Go package for building and traversing file trees.
+`ftree` is a library used to build and traverse directories.
 It provides a simple interface for building a tree of directories and files, and for walking the tree and performing actions on each file.

 ## Usage
 ### FileTree